 Rolling over your 401(k) plan to a Roth IRA is a taxable event.
 You’ll have to pay income tax on your contributions, your employer-match contributions and all earnings.
 Depending on the size of your account, this could push you into a much higher tax bracket, so you shouldn’t proceed before you’ve done the math.
 You may also want to consult a financial advisor to make sure this move is the right one for you.
-In the meantime, here’s what you need to know about the two-step process of rolling over your 401(k) first to a traditional IRA and then converting the traditional IRA into a Roth IRA.

 Contributions to your 401(k) plan were pre-tax.
 This means your employer deducted them from your taxable salary when reporting your income to the IRS.
 Same goes for any employer matches.
 So you have yet to pay taxes on any contributions – and on any accrued earnings.